Humanistic Adductions

 his fellow man can he find the understanding that will help to a life of fulfillment.

-An Atheist seeks to know himself then and his fellow rather than to know a god.
+An Atheist seeks to know himself then and his fellow rather than

 An Atheist understands that a hospital must be built instead of a church.